-Toyota sent out a call for children across the UK to submit their wildest, wackiest and most wonderful ideas for the annual Dream Car Art Competition, and the results have been exceptional.
+Toyota sent out a call for children across the UK to submit their wildest, wackiest and most wonderful ideas for the 2018 Dream Car Art Contest, and the results have been exceptional.

 More than 800 entries were received, presenting ideas for future transport that show how important caring for others and protecting the environment are for youngsters today.
 From this impressive response, the judges chose first, second and third prize-winners across three age categories.

 The talented young artists were presented with their awards and goodie bags at a ceremony hosted at Toyota GB’s Surrey headquarters.
-They now qualify for consideration for the competition’s global final, and the chance of winning a trip to Japan.
+They now qualify for consideration for the 2018 Dream Car Art Contest’s global final, and the chance of winning a trip to Japan.

 In the under-eight age category, Martin Wellstead took gold with The Friendly Underwater Cleaning Car that keeps the oceans clean without disturbing sea creatures.